wavefrontHQ/docs/pages/doc/users_account_managing.md

    ![select UI version](/images/ui_version_menu.png)

-## Speed up Chart Display with the Sampling Preference
+## Speed up Chart Display with the Chart Sampling Preference

 Wavefront is very fast, but sometimes it's not necessary for the user to wait for thousands of series to be rendered.